 In a survival situation, knowing how to properly insulate yourself and your cold weather shelter can mean the difference between life and death.

-Similar to how double pane glass insulates your home by trapping air between its layers, to properly insulate yourself from the elements you need to trap air between your body and what’s outside.
+Similar to how double-pane glass insulates your home, by trapping air between its layers, properly insulating yourself from the elements means knowing how to trap air between your body and what’s outside.

 Whether you’re in an urban, or wilderness setting there are a number of things that you can use to stay warm.

 Fibrous plants, grasses, layers of bark, pine needles, leaves, wood, and even snow are all types of materials that you can use to insulate yourself and your shelter.